Music education in ancient Greece

 Practical aspects of music education in ancient Greece

 The ancient Greek word ‘lyre’ describes a series of stringed musical instruments played with a key.
 In modern musicology, this category of instruments is described as yoke lutes.
-Such instruments consist of three parts: a yoke (know as the chordotone), a number of strings attached on the yoke , and a hollow ‘speaker’ right under the strings.
+Such instruments consist of three parts: a yoke (known as the chordotone), a number of strings attached to the yoke , and a hollow ‘speaker’ right under the strings.
 The most common types of ancient Greek ‘lyres’ were seven: the phorminx, also known as the kitharis; the lyre, which resembled a small harp; the barbitos, also know as chelone (turtle), which was made of turtle shell; the Kithara (guitar), which was in reality a seven-stringed forminx; the aeoric kithara, which was mostly connected with female performers; the harp and the lute (Neubecker 1986, 78-84).

-Although most of the pottery representations on Attic vases depict young males in music education and adult male musicians, there used to be significant participation in music and dance performances by women, particularly in relation to official religious events.
+Although most pottery representations on Attic vases depict young males engaged in music education and adult male musicians, women also participated in music and dance performances, particularly at official religious events.
 The unfavourable social position of women in Classical Athens probably meant that girls were not offered the same education as boys; however, music was an exception.
-The Pathenia, which were festive songs primarily associated with the cult of Dionysus, were executed by choruses of young maidens.
-This probably suggests that there used to be groups of young female artisans, who received some sort of music and dance training to be able to participate in the ceremonies of state religion (Neubecker 1986, 75).
+The Pathenia, festive songs primarily associated with the cult of Dionysus, were performed by choruses of young maidens.
+This probably suggests that there were groups of young female artisans who received some form of music and dance training to participate in the ceremonies of the state religion (Neubecker 1986, 75).
 The teaching of music to young maidens is also attested by the painted representation on ceramic marital cauldrons (gamekos leves = γαμικός λέβης).
 Such pots usually depicted the bride and her female friends playing music with triangular harps and flutes (Papaoikonomou-Kipourgou 2003, 165).

 On the participation of women in music education, there is surviving information about the House of the Nursing Muses (Οίκος των Θεραπαινίδων Μουσών), which was directed by the poetess Sappho at the island of Lesbos during the early 6th century BC.
-The House was a type of boarding school for young females, who were taught to read, write, play music and sing (Papaoikonomou-Kipourgou 2003, 165).
-Of course, historical accounts on schoolmistress Sappho are ambiguous.
+The House was a type of boarding school for young females, where they were taught to read, write, play music, and sing (Papaoikonomou-Kipourgou 2003, 165).
+Of course, historical accounts of schoolmistress Sappho are ambiguous.
 Certain ancient textual sources accuse Sappho of prostitution, while her female boarding school is seen as an enterprise of organised pimping (Vanoyeke 2006, 65-6).
-The teaching of flute to women was also connected with prostitution; textual accounts and pottery representations suggest that professional ‘companions’ (hetairai = εταίραι, in plural) used to entertain men in their symposia by playing flute.
-This practice was so well-established in the ancient Greek world, that the word auletris (αυλητρίς = female flute performer) was synonymous to the word hetaira (paid female companion) (Fracelière 2003, 130).
+The teaching of flute to women was also connected with prostitution; textual accounts and pottery representations suggest that professional ‘companions’ (hetairai = εταίραι, in plural) used to entertain men in their symposia by playing the flute.
+This practice was so well-established in the ancient Greek world that the word auletris (αυλητρίς = female flute performer) was synonymous with the word hetaira (paid female companion) (Fracelière 2003, 130).
 Whatever the case, it is almost certain that professional female flute performers in ancient Greece were thoroughly and intensively trained in music at a young age.
 This was probably done by professional music teachers, who were employed by the prostitution industry of that time.

 Summary and conclusions